 - 1. Demolition of all above ground structures except the office, green warehouse, and former maintenance buildings.
 The Town of Tonawanda POTW revenue monitoring structure may be replaced with a below grade facility; - 2.
-ACM has been abated, with the possible exception of the office and former maintenance buildings; - 3.
-Groundwater IRM is operational, and the technology required for groundwater treatment is successfully demonstrated, although additional bench-scale testing is assumed as the BCP Site remedial actions improve the occurrence and quality of the groundwater; and - 4.
+ASTs have been emptied and removed; - 3.
+Above ground process equipment has been decontaminated and removed; - 4.
+ACM has been abated, with the possible exception of the office and former maintenance buildings; - 5.
+Groundwater IRM is operational, and the technology required for groundwater treatment is successfully demonstrated, although additional bench-scale testing is assumed as the BCP Site remedial actions improve the occurrence and quality of the groundwater; and - 6.
 The Feasibility Studies for Sites 109 and 110 have been completed and the selected technologies are consistent with the BCP Site recommended alternative where the site boundaries meet.